Sex Expert (Esther Perel): The Relationship Crisis No One Talks About That's Killing Your Sex Life!

 TL;DR

-• Modern dating apps and technology have created paradoxes of choice that make meaningful connection harder while increasing loneliness and sexual decline
+- Modern dating apps and technology have fundamentally changed how people connect, creating paradoxes of choice while simultaneously increasing loneliness and rejection sensitivity

 Episode Recap